Robust Probabilistic Temporal Logics: Introduction

-The resulting logic, called robust \ltl (\rltl) has been extensively studied with very encouraging results: robustness can be added without increasing the complexity of model-checking and synthesis~\cite{DBLP:journals/tocl/AnevlavisPNT22,TabuadaNeider,rltlgames}, robust semantics increases the usefulness of runtime monitoring~\cite{runtime}, and \rltl can even be extended with increased expressiveness or timing constraints, again without an increase in complexity~\cite{DBLP:journals/iandc/NeiderWZ22}.
-This approach towards robustness even extends to other temporal logics, e.g., branching-time logics like \ctl and \ctlstar where robustness can again be added without increasing the complexity of the most important verification problems~\cite{DBLP:conf/nfm/NayakNRZ22,rctlarxiv}.
+The resulting logic, called robust \ltl (\rltl), has been extensively studied with very encouraging results: robustness can be added without increasing the complexity of model-checking and synthesis~\cite{DBLP:journals/tocl/AnevlavisPNT22,TabuadaNeider,rltlgames}, robust semantics increases the usefulness of runtime monitoring~\cite{runtime}, and \rltl can even be extended with increased expressiveness or timing constraints, again without an increase in complexity~\cite{DBLP:journals/iandc/NeiderWZ22}.
+This approach towards robustness even extends to other temporal logics, e.g., branching-time logics like \ctl and \ctlstar~\cite{rctljournal} and alternating-time logics like \atl and \atlstar~\cite{MNZ23}, where robustness can again be added without increasing the complexity of the most important verification problems.

-Beyond the fact that this form of robustness comes for free, it only changes the semantics of the logics, but not the syntax.
-Furthermore, these logics are also evaluated over classical transition systems with the classical binary satisfaction relation for atomic propositions, i.e., robustness does not come from multi-valued semantics of the models (which might be hard to determine), but purely from the semantics.
+Beyond the fact that this form of robustness comes for free (in terms of computational complexity), it only changes the semantics of the logics, but not the syntax.
+Furthermore, these logics are also evaluated over classical transition systems with the classical binary satisfaction relation for atomic propositions, i.e., robustness does not emerge from multi-valued semantics of the models (which might be hard to determine), but purely from the semantics.
 These aspects allow for a smooth transition from classical semantics to robust semantics for temporal logics.
+In conclusion, Tabuada and Neider introduced a natural and lightweight approach to add robustness that is applicable to a wide range of logics.

 However, these logics capture only robustness in the temporal dimension, i.e., they are concerned with a single execution.
-Statements like \myquot{99\% of the executions satisfy answer each request eventually} require robustness in terms of the whole set of executions, which is orthogonal to the capabilities of the robust logics studied thus far.
+Statements like \myquot{99\% of the executions answer each request eventually} require robustness in terms of the whole set of executions, which is orthogonal to the capabilities of the robust logics studied thus far.
+To express such specifications, Hansson and Jonsson introduced probabilistic \ctl (\pctl)~\cite{pctl}, while Aziz, Singhal, and Balarin introduced probabilistic \ctlstar (\pctlstar)~\cite{pctlstar}. \pctl and \pctlstar replace the existential and universal quantification over paths in \ctl and \ctlstar by the probabilistic operator~$\prob{I}{\Phi}$, where $I \subseteq [0,1]$ is an interval with rational endpoints and $\Phi$ is a property of paths.
+Intuitively, $\prob{I}{\Phi}$ is satisfied in a state~$s$ if the probability that a path starting in $s$ satisfies~$\Phi$ is in the interval~$I$.
+As \ctl, \pctl requires each temporal operator to be preceded by a $\probsymb$ while \pctlstar (as \ctlstar) allows arbitrary nesting of Boolean connectives, temporal operators, and $\probsymb$.
+For example, the property \myquot{99\% of the executions answer each request eventually} is expressed by the \pctlstar formula~$\prob{\ge.99}{\Box (q \rightarrow \Diamond p)}$, where $q$ represents a request and $p$ a response.